dynarithmic/twain_library/README.md

 ----

-The **full_logging** directory contains the DLL's that are
+The **full_logging** directory contains the DLL's that have the following characteristics:
 1) Built with full logging capabilities.
 Full logging consists of logging the call stack and return values when calling DTWAIN functions, plus the lower level calls that DTWAIN makes to the TWAIN Data Source Manager.
 This is valuable in detecting issues that may occur when issuing calls to DTWAIN.
 2) Do not require an installation of the Visual C++ Runtime on the target system.

-The **partial_logging** directory contains the DLL's that are
+The **partial_logging** directory contains the DLL's that are:
 1) Built without call stack and return values being logged.
 These DLL's are around 500K smaller in size than the DLL's in **full_logging**.
-Direct calls to the lower level TWAIN DSM are included, but the call stack and return value logging is not available.
+Direct calls to the lower level TWAIN DSM are included, but the call stack and return value logging is not available, and
 2) Do not require an installation of the Visual C++ Runtime on the target system.

 The **full_logging_require_vcruntime** directory contains the DLL's that are
-1) Built with full logging capabilities, exactly the same as **full_logging** described above.
+1) Built with full logging capabilities, exactly the same as **full_logging** described above, and
 2) Requires an installation of the Visual C++ Runtime on the target system.

 The **partial_logging_require_vcruntime** directory contains the DLL's that are
-1) Built without call stack and return values being logged, exactly the same as **partial_logging** described above.
+1) Built without call stack and return values being logged, exactly the same as **partial_logging** described above, and
 2) Requires an installation of the Visual C++ Runtime on the target system.

 If you are not concerned with sizes of the DLL's, the **full_logging** DLL's should be used.
 If you desire DLL's that are a bit smaller and can "sacrifice" call stack / return value logging, the **partial_logging** DLL's should be used.